 Spread all ten fingers and have your pointer finger roughly at 12 o' clock.
-Press down into the base of your pointer finger and thumb, (where the bones in the hands & wrists are larger, and can bear weight in a sustainable way over time versus the tiny little bones in the outer edge of the wrist below the pinky finger), like you were about to pinch a piece of paper off the earth.
+Press down into the base of your pointer finger and thumb, (where the bones in the hands & wrists are larger, and can bear weight in a sustainable way over time versus the tiny little bones in the outer edge of the wrist below the pinky finger).

 From here wrap your upper arms away from your ears (externally rotating) so that your shoulder blades engage and peel apart (not collapse in towards each other).
 So the hands, arms, and shoulders are active and engaged.

 Tuck your toes under and lift your hips up and back..